 Ms. Eldridge holds a Bachelor of Arts Degree in Psychology, a Master of Arts Degree in Educational Psychology and has completed the necessary academic course work in the post graduate program to become certified School Psychologist.
 Additionally, she is a certified Substance Awareness Coordinator and Elementary School Teacher.
 Ms. Eldridge has conducted numerous parent/student/family workshops, leadership trainings and is a Certified Trainer for the Prudential/Points of Light Youth Leadership Institute.
 She has successfully created and implemented wraparound mentoring programs for disaffected youth.
 Ms. Eldridge has held membership in various professional organizations, such as the National Association of School Psychologists, the American Psychological Association, NAACP, NANBPWC, Alpha Kappa Alpha Sorority, Inc., and the National Honor Society, Psi Chi.

 Ms. Eldridge oversees the entire Educational and Social Assessment program and directs the Department of Human Resources for the company.

 Tiffany Overton, M.ED

 Ms. Overton has also taught education courses at the collegiate level and oversees the entire curriculum development program and contract acquisitions for the company.
 Her education stems from a Bachelor of Arts Degree in Psychology from Montclair State University and a Master of Arts Degree in School Administration and Supervision from Saint Peter’s College.
-She also holds a NJ Standard Certificate for Elementary Education, a NJ Standard Certificate to be a Supervisor and a Principal’s Certification.
-Ms. Overton also holds membership in the National Association for Elementary School Principals and the National Honor Society, Psi Chi.
+She also holds a NJ Standard Certificate for Elementary Education, and a N.J.
+Supervisor and Principal Certification.
+Other accolades include membership in the National Association for Elementary School Principals and the Psi Chi National Honor Society.